 Anticholinesterase medications are the mainstay of symptomatic treatment but do not alter the underlying disease process.
 Moreover, they rarely relieve all symptoms, and myasthenia may become refractory to these medications.

-Patients who have been responding well to treatment and then deteriorate require respiratory support because they may have cholinergic crisis, and anticholinesterase medications must be stopped for several days.
+Patients who initially respond well to treatment and then deteriorate require respiratory support because they may have cholinergic crisis, and anticholinesterase medications must be stopped for several days.

 Immunomodulating treatment

-Thymectomy may be indicated for patients with generalized myasthenia if they are < 65 years (2, 3); it should be done in all patients with a thymoma.
-Subsequently, in 80%, remission occurs or the maintenance medication dose can be lowered.
+Thymectomy may be indicated for patients < 65 years with generalized myasthenia (3, 4) and should be done in all patients with a thymoma.
+Following thymectomy, remission or a decrease in the required maintenance medication dose occurs in 80% of patients.

 Plasma exchange or IVIG (the usual treatment for myasthenic crisis) may also be useful if patients are unresponsive to medications before thymectomy.